robbiet480/cecd/README.md

 on a Raspberry Pi, but may be modified to run in any environment supported by libCEC with an attached CEC-capable HDMI interface.

+To manually run, you can use the command:
+`socat tcp-listen:2600,reuseaddr,fork exec:"/usr/bin/cec-client $CEC_CLIENT_ARGS"`

 piRemote is a distribution of [Roomie Remote][3] device codes for use with the Roomie Remote application and a Raspberri Pi running cecd and attached to the HDMI interface of a TV supporting CEC.
-Adding the Raspberri Pi as a piRemote device in Roomie Remote will allow IP control for switching the TV on, putting it into standby and toggling between HDMI inputs.
+Adding the Raspberri Pi as a piRemote device in Roomie Remote will allow IP control for basic functions (volume, power, digits, color codes, info etc).
+A full listing can be found in RoomieCodes.plist.
 Instructions for adding custom device codes to Roomie Remote can be found [here][4].

+Please note, every CEC implementation is different, so YMMV.
+I tested this with a Raspberry Pi and a Toshiba 55WX800U and all commands worked.

 [1]: http://libcec.pulse-eight.com
 [2]: http://freecode.com/projects/socat